AmitzurG/Bank/README.md

 - Using Retrofit and gson to get data from the network and parsing json, respectively.
 - Using Kotlin coroutines to execute network operetions asynchronously.
 - The views request data from the network by the ViewModel and observe the results with LiveData.
-- Using Glid library for images.
+- Using Glide library for images.
 - Using MPAndroidChart third party library for drawing the stocks graphs

 SCREENS DESCRIPTION